Did I Pass? McKinsey PSG Scoring Explained & Free Practice

 In Ecosystem Building, final scores are the number of species surviving.
 Meanwhile, in Redrock, it would come from the number of correct answers.
 For Plant Defense, it would come from the number of turns you survived till the end.

 Final scores are the easiest aspect to optimize through intensive practice.
 We offer a PSG Simulation Package that resembles 95% of the real PSG.
+You can experience the game through PSG free trial now, it’s completely free!

 It is reported that the final scores of candidates practicing with PSG Simulation increased 2-3 times in the real test, with a total finishing time of under 30 minutes for both games, all species surviving for Ecosystem Building, and a maximum of 50 turns per map for Plant Defense (well over the 12-18 turns average observed in non-users who do not practice beforehand).